 Personal Factors in Reciprocal Determinism

 The behavior itself is something that may or may not be reinforced at any given time or situation.
-If the previous student knows that their teacher is more likely to reward them if they wait the end of the school day to misbehave, they'll likely tailor their behavior.
+If the previous student knows that their teacher is more likely to reward them if they wait until the end of the school day to misbehave, they'll likely tailor their behavior as a result.

 Example

-Notice how all the factors in this troubled student example affect each other: the child doesn't like school, they act out, the teachers and classmates react to the bad behavior, reinforcing the student's dislike of school and creating a hostile environment.
+Notice how all the factors in this troubled student example affect each other: the child doesn't like school, they act out, the teachers and classmates react to the bad behavior, reinforcing the student's dislike of school, which then contributes to creating a hostile environment.

 An Example of Reciprocal Determinism